Important information for patients and visitors

 Attending your maternity appointment

-All of Barts Health maternity services are open as usual, however, there are restrictions on visiting.
+All of our maternity services are open as usual.
+However, there are some restrictions on visiting.
 This means that visitors will only be allowed into clinical areas if the patient is giving birth.

 What to expect when you visit Whipps Cross Hospital